-We have a small core group of 4 horses (currently Charlie Monty, PJ and Will) that we use for all of our activities including jousting.
-These horses are owned privately but are made available to approved riders subject to the owners' permission.
+We have a small core group of horses that we use for all of our activities including jousting.
+These horses are owned privately but can be made available to approved riders subject to the owners' permission.

-Monty is a 16.1 (165 cm) hand Stationbred (probably ½ Clydesdale and ½ Stationbred) who we purchased in 2007 when he was 6 years old.
-He had been badly mistreated somewhere in his past so he had developed a general mistrust of people.
-As a result it took us a lot of time and effort initially to rebuild his trust in people enough to start training him for jousting.
-However, once he learnt to trust us he soaked up training like a sponge.
+Monty is a 16.1 (165 cm) hand Stationbred (probably ½ Clydesdale and ½ Stationbred) who we purchased in 2007 when he was 5 or 6 years old.
+We don't like rushing horses into jousting - especially young ones.
+So once Monty was fully grown (age 8 or 9), we started training him for jousting.
 He rapidly developed into a trained Warhorse and he performed brilliantly in his debut jousting tournament - Taupo 2010.
-With a huge presence and alpha personality, Monty is our lead war horse and we have also compete him regularly in dressage, flat classes, jumping and One Day Events.
+Since then, with his huge presence and alpha personality, Monty is our lead war horse he loves to joust.
+We also compete with him in dressage, flat classes, jumping and One Day Events.

 Will is a 15.3 hand (160 cm) gelding who we purchased in 2005 when he was 9 years old.
 We are unsure of his breed but he is a warm blood cross.
-Will was one of the stunt horses used on Lord of the Rings - The Return of the King where he was mainly used as a front line "Rohan" cavalry horse.
+Will was one of the stunt horses used on Lord of the Rings where he was mainly used as a front line "Rohan" cavalry horse.
 During the 2008/2009 season he developed into an all-round warhorse, particularly at Harcourt Park 2009.
-He is not that keen on jousting but he is good at everything else.
+He is not that keen on jousting so we retired him from that in 2013 but he is good at everything else.

 The Medieval Warhorse in Modern Times